Genesis-XT/scratchstudioadder-1.3/README.md

 ## Other Information
 Big Thanks to `TheCommCraft` for helping me use this!
-You all may say this is a copy, but i'll update this constantly :D
+You all may say this is a copy, but i'll update this constantly :D I may even make other tools with `scratchattach`.
+Big thanks to `TimMcCool` for making `scratchattach`.